 Who they are: Sweetgreen, national chain

 What they’re doing: Sweetgreen has built an iconic brand centered on fresh and sustainable food.
-Their clean and modern aesthetic is consistent in everything they do — whether you’re on the mobile app, in a store, or following them on social media.
+Their clean and modern aesthetic is consistent in everything they do — whether you’re on their mobile app, in a store, or following them on social media.
 The same vibrant photography is used across all their marketing materials, and they use a casual, fun tone.
 The Sweetgreen brand is recognizable even when their logo isn’t on the screen.

 Why it's awesome: There’s no doubt that Sweetgreen thought long and hard about their social media strategy (and probably hired an agency to help).
 But even without professional help, it’s possible to create consistent messaging and imagery for your business.
 It extends your restaurant brand beyond the four walls of your location.